HIPAA Expert Witness

 Healthcare is a data-driven business, so healthcare privacy is critical.
 We evaluate data privacy compliance in a shifting healthcare regulatory landscape.
 Data privacy focus on information safeguards, physical safeguards, technical safeguards as well as policies and procedures and the methods that drive updates to them are essential.

 Use of Data and Maintaining Data Privacy

 The conundrum: to gain knowledge, data must be shared and analyzed, yet, it must be kept private.
-Corporate lobbyists are attempting to influence the U.S. Government to re-write HIPAA because they claim it is ‘outdated.’
-In fact, HIPAA provides a robust framework.
+Digital paternalism in medicine has sometimes protected information that should be shared, and at times negligence has allowed information that should be kept private to be disclosed.
+HIPAA provides a robust framework.
 In our experience, those who don’t take time to understand it want to assail it.
 HIPAA provides a balance between sharing and maintaining privacy.
 Here are two in-context examples.

 Electronic Health Records, IoT and MIoT